 A student must be given written notice of a suspension, the reason for the suspension, and the opportunity to respond to the charges prior to the suspension.
-The decision may be appealed to the Superintendent.
+The decision may be appealed to the superintendent.
 Any student who has been suspended from school on three separate occasions during one school year may be subject to possible expulsion from school.
+If a student is suspended for an infraction of a rule at the home school, the student will not be permitted to attend the MCCTC/Valley STEM during the period of suspension.